MIPS/newlib/libgloss/mips/examples/romable_predef_xip/README.txt

 constructors and destructors are unsupported and almost all standard library functions are unavailable for the above reasons.

+A special variant called nanomips-qemu is also defined to match the example nanoMIPS configuration provided in QEMU.

 Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the toolchain (that is, below the bin directory)